Is Minus33 a Sustainable Outdoor Brand? Our Honest Review

 The brand proudly partners with nonprofits whose missions center on environmental education and outdoor safety, including the Appalachian Mountain Club, Mount Washington Weather Observatory, the Maine Warden Service, and the Boy Scouts of America.

-As a proud sponsor of the Mount Washington Observatory, Minus33 helps fund vital weather monitoring that keeps hikers safe on one of the most unpredictable mountains in the world.
-To support the cause, the brand knits custom hiking socks that feature the Frozen Summit as well as the Observatory’s beloved summit cat, Nimbus—donating 33% of proceeds to the Observatory.
+As a proud sponsor of the Mount Washington Observatory, Minus33 helps fund critical weather monitoring that keeps hikers safe on one of the most unpredictable mountains in the world.
+To support the cause, the brand knit custom hiking socks that feature the Frozen Summit as well as the Observatory’s beloved summit cat, Nimbus—with 33% of proceeds donated directly to the Observatory.

-Minus33 also sponsors the Appalachian Mountain Club (AMC), the nation’s oldest conservation organization.
-Through custom AMC-branded hiking socks, the brand helps preserve outdoor spaces and expand access to nature, donating 33% of each sale to the AMC’s mission.
+Minus33 also sponsors the Appalachian Mountain Club (AMC), the nation’s oldest conservation and recreation organization.
+Through custom AMC-branded hiking socks, the brand helps fund efforts to preserve outdoor spaces and expand access to nature for generations to come, donating 33% of each sock sale to the AMC’s mission.

 A Closer Look at Minus33 Merino Wool Products